An early prototype, using a box instead of the dinosaur

-How to code for an Arduino, and how to use libraries
+How to code in C for an Arduino, and how to use libraries.

-We'd like to be able to add a pterodactyl that flies over, and implement a ducking feature for the dinosaur so he can avoid it
+We'd like to be able to add a pterodactyl that flies over, and implement a ducking feature for the dinosaur so he can dodge it.

-This project was part of AstonHack 2017, which was our first hackathon.
+This project a submission to AstonHack 2017, which was our first hackathon.
 We won the 'Majestic Challenge' prize.